MicrosoftDocs/learn/learn-pr/azure/automate-azure-infrastructure-change-reviews-using-bicep-github/includes/4-exercise-create-workflow-pull-request.md

 When a pull request is opened or edited you want to run a linting step for your Bicep files.
 There's a reusable *lint* workflow in the repository that you can call from this workflow.

-1. Add the following lines to reuse the *lint* workflow defined in your repository:
+1. At the bottom of the file, add the following lines to reuse the *lint* workflow defined in your repository:

    :::code language="yaml" source="code/4-pr-validation.yml" range="5-7" :::